awslabs/project-lakechain/docs/src/content/docs/archive-processing/zip-inflate-processor.md

 ---

-The Zip inflate processor makes it possible to extract the content of Zip archives and publish each file within them to other middlewares in a pipeline.
+The Zip inflate processor makes it possible to extract the content of Zip archives and map each file within them to other middlewares in a pipeline.
 This makes it possible for customers to process documents stored within Zip archives in a Lakechain pipeline.

 ---